bahrus/xtal-decorator/README.md

 <span></span> drinks sold.

 ```

+We can see there four top level categories of things that we can attach -- event handlers via "on", props create properties with setters / getters.
+Any time a prop changes, the element fires an event:  [propName]-changed and also calls method onPropsChange (or an alias).

+"vals" is used to simply set some initial property values on the target element(s).

 **NB I:**  Note that we are adding a property onto an existing native DOM element -- button in this case.
 Please act responsibly and only choose property names (or method names) -- in this example "numberOfDrinksSold" -- whose chance of getting added natively to the button DOM element are lower than seeing a Libertarian POTUS in your pet mouse's lifespan.